NSF-Nagisa/CS640-Project/README.md

 # CS640-Project
-The project of CS640 in 2023 Spring
+The project for CS640 spring 2023